While the Services tool window displays output of your queries, the data editor displays data of a database object as is.

 Filter table data with a query

-In the WHERE and ORDER BY fields, type your query.
-The query syntax is the same as in
+In the WHERE field, type your query.
+The query syntax is the same as in the

-To open the filter history, click the arrow icon near WHERE or ORDER BY keywords.
+To open the filter history, click the arrow icon near the WHERE keyword.